ainatersol/Vesuvius-InkDetection/README.md

 ## 5. Inference

 Run inference using the `inference` notebook.
-Note that, by default, the inference notebook will run with the pretrained weights from the winning ensamble.
+Note that, by default, the inference notebook will run with the pretrained weights from the winning ensemble.
 If needed, replace the inference weights with the ones obtained during training.

 Our notebooks are designed to run without any additional setup.
 Just click `restart kernel and run all` and you will be good to go.

-Disclaimer: Our winning solution is an ensamble of 9 different models, without the pretrained weights you will have to train them.
+Disclaimer: Our winning solution is an ensemble of 9 different models, without the pretrained weights you will have to train them.
 The pretrained weights can be found here: https://www.kaggle.com/datasets/ryches/unet3d

 # Citation